 The Board conducts its business through meetings of the full Board and through committees of the Board, including the Executive Committee, the Audit Committee, the Compensation Committee, the Finance and Mergers and Acquisitions Committee, and the Nominating and Corporate Governance Committee.
 Ad hoc committees are formed as needed.
 The Board and its committees also act by written consent.
-During 2016, the Board meet on five occasions.
-During 2016, each of the current directors attended at least 75% of the Board meetings and at least 75% of the meetings of each committee on which such director served.
+During 2017, the Board met on five occasions.
+During 2017, each of the current directors attended at least 75% of the Board meetings and at least 75% of the meetings of each committee on which such director served.